VasudhaJha/step-by-step-ansible/level04/README.md

     - Verify the installation by running nginx -v and print the result to the console.
     - If the version installed is incorrect, uninstall it and reinstall the correct version.

+TIPS:

+- Checkout the [Ansible Playbook Keywords Reference](https://docs.ansible.com/ansible/latest/reference_appendices/playbooks_keywords.html) to find out which other keywords you might need to use.
+For example, question 2 requires you use to use sudo, to install and start the apache2 service.
+Look for the keyword which helps you do that.

+- Just like we used the `command` and `file` modules in the previous level, you will need to use the `apt` and `service` modules to solve some of these questions.

+- After you've finished writing a playbook, run it in the `syntax-check` and the `check` modes to ensure that the playbook does not have any syntax errors, and runs as you intended it to.

 ---